dinavu/Project/README.txt

   jump being parabolic.
 It is possible to free Mario from this area by repeatedly jumping and trying to move through the sides of the blocks, but it is difficult.
+- When trying to crouch, the jumping clip of Mario is displayed though Mario remains stationary.
+- Occasionally Mario's death image is displayed when hitting multiple buttons while trying to jump.
+- Fireball always fires right while Mario is jumping, even if Mario is facing left.